DeviBalao/sqlalchemy-challenge/README.md

 #### Precipitation Analysis:

+ 	Shows the summary statistics for the precipitation data.
 	Displays a bar chart showing the precipitation data for the previous 12 months.
-	Shows the summary statistics for the precipitation data.

 #### Station Analysis:

 	Shows the list of stations and observation count per station.
 	Calculates the lowest, highest, and average temperatures on the most-active station.
 	Displays a histogram of the observed temperatures on the most-active station for the previous 12 months.

-### Part 2: Design Your Climate App
+### Part 2: Design a Climate App

 app.py - This file has the Climate App.
 It is designed using Flask.
 There are 5 available routes and these routes are listed in the homepage.